Malaki Branham NBA Preview vs. the Trail Blazers

-Malaki Branham plus his San Antonio Spurs teammates match up versus the Portland Trail Blazers at 10:00 PM ET on Thursday.
+Malaki Branham and his San Antonio Spurs teammates hit the court versus the Portland Trail Blazers on Friday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.